smartheim/ui-maintenance/assets/roadmap.md

   - New interface to implement for those services (OSGI bundles)
   - Rest endpoint extension to retrieve those extended stati.
 * Things/Items/Rules/Scheduled-Tasks
-  - Storage association for the backup service.
+  - Storage association+position for the backup service.
   - Generic "comment"/"annotation" field for the user to leave notes and annotations.
+* Item handling requires a lot of knowdledge in clients.
+Allow static data fetches via more REST endpoints for
+  - "item-types"
+  - "item-group-functions" (AND, OR, AVG etc)

 ## Maintenance page